The Parable of the Sower Bible Verse Explained in Depth!

 The

-which is the last one fell on the good soil.
+fourth category of seeds which is the last one fell on the good soil.
 That is

 the part of the field that does not have stones or thorns.
 The soil there was